 What if my wedding schedule changes?

-It’s pretty common for your wedding timeline to shift a little between the time you book music and the day you actually walk down that aisle.
-If you need us to play for a longer time there may be an additional cost, but if you need us to play at different times we can usually accommodate.
-In either case, we’ll update your contract so that we always have the correct details on file.
+It’s not uncommon for your wedding timeline to shift a little between the time you book music and the day you actually walk down that aisle.
+We'll just need to update your contract so that we always have the correct details on file.

 We reach out to you about 6 weeks before your wedding to double-check your timeline and other services, so you needn’t worry about this at all for now!
 It’s our job to make absolutely certain we know what you need from us – and when.

 Will I need sound amplification?

-For an outdoor wedding or a hotel wedding, probably yes - but we may have included that in your contract already.
+For an outdoor wedding or a hotel wedding, probably yes.

 For a church wedding, probably yes - but it's already built in at the church.

 The only ceremonies that don't need sound at all are very intimate - think 50 guests or fewer.

 Here's the deal: Your music will usually carry okay without amplification in most settings (though we’ll still need electricity if you’ve booked an electric instrument like a keyboard).
 But your voices - and your officiant's voice - will probably NOT carry so well.
 If guests are seated more than 10 or 20 feet away, it can be hard for them to hear what's being said without microphones and a sound engineer.

 The good news is, if you need sound amplification at your venue we probably already included it on your contract.
 We do our very best to find out everything you need on the first day we meet you, so there aren't any surprises.
 Check your contract - or contact your Account Manager - to see if you've already booked ceremony sound.
 See what's in our sound systems right here.